Kmeakin/walrus-report/src/30-implementation.md

 however rather than writing the parser by hand, a corresponding function is generated for each *rule* in the grammar.
 These rules have syntax very similar to that of Backus-Naur Form, however the *choice operator*, `|`, is replaced by the *ordered-choice operator*, `/`.
-Rather than nondeterministically selected the "most appropriate" alternative to parse with, the ordered-choice operator selects the first alternative that suceeds and sticks with it, even if subsequent parsing fails.
-This results in the problem of ambigious grammars being defined out of existance, since every string will be parsed in exactly one way.
+Rather than non-deterministically selected the "most appropriate" alternative to parse with, the ordered-choice operator selects the first alternative that succeeds and sticks with it, even if subsequent parsing fails.
+This results in the problem of ambiguous grammars being defined out of existence, since every string will be parsed in exactly one way.

 For example, the same grammar as given in @sec:impl:parser:lr would be: